 Clogs are one of the most common plumbing problems to have and are due to some type of obstruction preventing proper water flow in your lines.
 Certain clogs are created by the user putting harmful things down the drain such as hair, grease, or waste that can be trapped in your pipes.

 Can I clean my own drains?

-Walking down your local supermarket will have you believe that routine maintenance of your pipes and drains is a simple DIY project.
-The reality is that many drain-clearing chemicals create more damage to your pipes interior and will often just mask the problem.
+Walking down your local supermarket will have you believe that the routine maintenance of your pipes and drains is a simple DIY project.
+The reality is that many drain-clearing chemicals create more damage to the interior of your pipes and will often just mask the problem.

 If you want to extend the life of your plumbing system and avoid serious repairs, a professional cleaning is the best bet.
 We have trenchless methods that are impossible to imitate with home remedies.